Full Committee Review

 Procedure for Requesting a Non-Human Subjects Determination

-Investigators who believe their research does not involve human subjects should complete the Application for Research on Existing Data and/or Specimens.
+Investigators who believe their research does not involve human subjects should complete the Application for Non-Human Subject Determination.
 The application asks questions that guide investigators through review steps and supplemental documents dependent on exposure to identifiable information.

 The IRB requires the original set of documents plus one (1) complete copy of all materials.
 There are no submission deadlines for submissions.
 A Primary Reviewer will be assigned to the protocol.
 The Primary Reviewer will correspond directly with the PI or IRB contact person to request any clarifications.
 Once all stipulations have been adequately addressed, the PI will be provided a letter verifying that the research does not involve human subjects.